Badri Bitsadze: Arrest

 In early June 2011, Deputy Prosecutor General David Sakvarelidze said he had requested the Tbilisi City Court issue an arrest warrant for Badri Bitsadze, who was accused of organizing attacks on policemen during anti-governmental protests in May 2011 in an alleged "Egyptian scenario" to overthrow the government and did not pay 100,000 Lari for bail.
 His whereabouts were not clear, however on July 25, Nino Burjanadze gave an interview, where she stated that her husband would seek for political asylum.
 In July and August 2011, Bitsadze was tried and sentenced to five years and six months in jail in absentia.
-The investigation of this issue, had been very controversial, due to shortage of strong evidences.
+The investigation of this issue, had been very controversial, due to a shortage of strong evidence.